 As I still had several hours before the manned counters and the pubic train services would be available, I went to the arrivals area and took some rest there.
 Earlier on, I had the chance to talk to another Indonesian who had arrived from US and had a supper together.

 Since AirAsia's counters were expected to be open at 5.30 AM, I decided to join the queue to had my boarding pass reprinted and to drop my bag (AirAsia still has no self bag drop machines, so hopefully they would add some when they moved to T4).
 It was a slow affair with several people queuing and only 2 counters opened.

 After I had one less bag to lug around, I decided to take the public train to Chinatown Stn and had my breakfast of fried kway teow at the famous Outram Park Fried Kway Teow.
 For breakfast it may be slightly overwhelming for some, but I found it to be better than queuing around 15 mins had I took it around lunchtime.

-Garuda Indonesia's PK-GMP went across the taxiway above the road as it possibly went to runway 02C/20C for departure (T3 which Garuda Indonesia uses is on the left side, so its direction suggest that it must be departing instead of arriving).
+Garuda's PK-GMP went across the taxiway above the road as it possibly went to runway 02C/20C for departure (T3 which Garuda Indonesia uses is on the left side, so its direction suggest that it was departing instead of arriving).